-The goal is 76%; this goal is based on UMHB historical data, IPEDS data in comparison with a peer group, and the growth trend for this population.
+Our goal for freshman retention is 76%; this goal is based on UMHB historical data, IPEDS data in comparison with a peer group, and the growth trend for this population.

 Approximately 30% of all UMHB students did not start at the University but instead transferred to UMHB at some point in their academic career.
 Because transfer students constitute a large portion of our student body, their success is important.

-Transfer Retention - First to Second Semester.
-The goal is 85%; this level is based on historical data and the growth of this population.
+Transfer Persistence - First to Second Semester.
+The goal is 76%; this level is based on historical data and the growth of this population.

 Graduation is the ultimate goal for assessing student achievement.
 Although retention reflects the University’s progress toward its goal, graduation is a reflection of the success of the institution mission.
 Therefore, UMHB values graduation rate as a metric of student achievement.